 He holds an MBA from New York University, a Juris Doctor of law from the Fordham School of Law, and a Master’s Degree in Public Policy from The City University of New York, where he is currently completing his Doctoral Degree in Political Science.
 Mr. Barreca also serves as director of several New York non-profit foundations.
 In that capacity he has contributed to the planning and development of urban infrastructure development, zoning law, project management and implementation of smart-city technologies.

-Matt Garver is Executive Managing Director at National Standard.
+Matt Garver is Managing Director of the infrastructure asset class at National Standard.
 Mr. Garver advises clients in matters of private capital, asset privatization, geopolitical and economic policy and infrastructure finance.
 Mr. Garver works with private sector project sponsors, developers and financiers of global infrastructure assets.
 His extensive international privatization and infrastructure finance experience stems, in part, from his considerable work in the U.S., UK and EU member states.

 Mr. Garver’s market segment focus is public private partnerships in security infrastructure, transportation systems such as marine ports, social infrastructure criminal justice, energy production, transmission, underfunded pension liabilities and environmental services.
 Matt most recently was co-owner and Chairman of one of the largest and most respected integrated O&M, facility management, engineering, planning and development companies focused on the criminal justice sector completing more than US $5 Billion of criminal justice projects, prior to the company being sold in 2013.